zachlatta/hackclub/case_studies/san_mateo_high_school/2015-09-23_meet_3/recap.md

 - About 25 hackers came in, as we set up'd the computers and presentation.
 - We went through the presentation with no problems.
-- We made sure people were signing up to Github first.
+- We made sure people were signing up to GitHub first.
 - We proceeded with the workshop and walked around to help students.
 - For the people eating outside, we talked to them briefly about the hackathon.
 - Everyone left on time and we all left very happy.